 Then Emotional mind says, “And I can’t afford to buy a new outfit until I have lowered the balance on my credit cards.”
 Yet another hurdle.
 On and on it goes until you are completely immobilized by the hurdles between you and your original goal.

 Now that you can recognize the Emotional mind’s five major methods of sabotaging self-discipline, you can see also that each one is a fraudulent, self-defeating form of self-talk.

 Remember: Emotional mind constantly uses negative self-talk to sabotage you.

-Do not think of Emotional mind as an enemy.
+Do not think of the Emotional mind as an enemy.
 Such thinking puts you into a combative state of mind, into an inner conflict with yourself.
 When you fight against yourself, you lose valuable energy that could be used in the drive toward accomplishing your goals.
-Think of Emotional mind as an unruly child living inside you.
+Think of the Emotional mind like an unruly child living inside you.
 This little kid has no self-discipline, no self-restraint, and no ability to delay gratification.
-Like any little kid, Emotional mind will be manipulative to get what Emotional mind wants.
+Like any little kid, the Emotional Mind will be manipulative to get what the Emotional mind wants.